A sequential growth dynamics for a directed acyclic dyadic graph: Introduction

 By assumption spacetime is discrete on a microscopic level.
 Consider a particular model of such discrete pregeometry.
 This is a directed dyadic acyclic graph.
 All edges are directed.
 The dyadic graph means that each vertex possesses two incident incoming edges and two incident outgoing edges.
-A vertex with incident edges forms an x-structure (Fig.\ \ref{fig:fig1}).
+A vertex with incident edges forms an x-structure (Fig.\ \ref{fig:fig1}a).

 This model was suggested by D. Finkelstein in 1988 \cite{Fink88}.
 The acyclic graph means that there is not a directed loop.
-Consider an example of such graph with 3 vertexes (Fig.\ \ref{fig:fig2}).
+This graph is called an x-graph.
+Consider an example of x-graph with 3 vertices (Fig.\ \ref{fig:fig1}b).
 There is one loop.
 But this is not a directed loop.
 This loop includes 2 edges in the same direction and 1 edge in opposite direction.

-In this paper only such graphs are considered.
-Then they are called graphs for simplicity.

 This model is the particular case of a causal set.
 A causal set is a pair ($\mathcal{C}$, $\prec$), where $\mathcal{C}$ is a set and $\prec$ is a binary relation on $\mathcal{C}$ satisfying the following properties ($x,\ y,\ z$ are general elements of $\mathcal{C}$):